 The Master of Arts in Applied Language Studies is suitable if you want to take your language study to a higher level.
 This programme is a specialisation within the Master of Arts — programme code AK3689.
 See the Master of Arts overview page for more information.

 This specialisation covers language analysis and looks at the impact of language, culture and communication on our society.
 A significant component of this programme is research based.
 You carry out research into specialised areas, such as language teaching, translation and interpreting, and literacy development.

-Recent graduates of the programme completed a thesis in topics such as:
+Recent graduates of the programme completed theses in the following topics: